 The history of the complaint can be very helpful in pinpointing the source of this inward gait.
 The age of the child when the condition is first noticed can go a long way in determining the origin of the problem.

-AN INWARD GAIT AT BIRTH is usually the result of a problem directly within the foot.
+AN INWARD FOOT POSITION AT BIRTH is usually the result of a problem directly within the foot.

 AN INWARD GAIT AT ONE TO TWO YEARS is usually a result of an abnormality in the alignment of the upper or lower leg.